opencog/learn/scm/attic/pair-count/README.md

     sliding window of some given size.
 This code used to work, but it is not currently interesting.
 Not used anywhere.

+* __clique-pair-count-new.scm__: Some subset of above, worked as a stand-in for a while.
+Unused.

 * __batch-clique-pair.scm__: Matrix object API's for "clique pairs" and "distance pairs".
 "Clique pairs" are just counts of pairs in a sliding window; we don't do that, we've never seriously done that.